TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 Define initialization code
 --------------------------

 Sometimes it is necessary to execute code before calling an action.
-This is the case, for example, if complex arguments must be registered or required classes must be instantiated.
+For example, if complex arguments must be registered or required classes must be instantiated.

-There is a generic initialization method called :code:`initializeAction()`, which is called after the registration of arguments, but before calling the appropriate action method itself.
-After that generic :code:`initializeAction()`, if it exists, a method named *initialize[ActionName]()* is called.
+There is a generic initialization method called `initializeAction()`, which is called after the registration of arguments, but before calling the appropriate action method itself.
+After the generic `initializeAction()`, if it exists, a method named *initialize[ActionName]()* is called.
-Here you can perform action specific initializations (e.g. :code:`initializeShowAction()`).
+Here you can perform action specific initializations (e.g. `initializeShowAction()`).
-Only then the action itself is called.

 .. _class_hierarchy-catching_validation_errors_with_error_action:

 Catching validation errors with errorAction
 -------------------------------------------

-If an argument validation error has occurred, the method :code:`errorAction()` is called.
+If an argument validation error has occurred, the method `errorAction()` is called.
 There, in `$this->argumentsMappingResults` you have a list of occurred warnings and errors of the argument mappings available.
-This default `errorAction` refers back to the last sent form, if the referrer was sent with it.
+This default `errorAction` refers back to the referrer, if the referrer was sent with it.

 Application domain of the extension